apache/maven-site/content/markdown/repositories/local.md

 The local repository is mixed bag, in sense, that it serves two purposes: it caches downloaded artifacts from remote repositories along with locally built and installed ones.

+As noted on [Layout](layout.md) page, locally built and installed artifacts with use baseVersion while calculating layout.
+Snapshots pulled from remote will use version property instead, hence they will have the full-blown "timestamped" version format applied.